narri-madhan3105/Buffons_needle/README.md

-# Buffons_needle
+# Estimating $\pi$ using Buffon's needle- A Monte Carlo Simulation
+## Introduction:
-Buffons Needle , a classical Geometrical Probability problem solved by Monte Carlo Simulation
+~ Buffons Needle , a classical _Geometrical Probability_ problem solved by *Monte Carlo Simulation* This method in which drop needles on parallel lines is one of the first Monte Carlo methods for estimating $\pi$ .
-# Buffons_needle
-## contents
-## introduction
+Infact Buffon's needle was one of the earliest problems in geometric probability to be solved.

+The formula after simplifications and assumptions comes down to

+$$
+P   = \frac{2}{\pi}
+$$

+Let me go through you a small derivation for deeper understanding of method

+ where P is the final probability that a needle randomly dropped onto a surface will land across one of the parallel lines

 keywords seo value
 deeper we go more technical
 good diagrams